zoonk/handbook/how-we-work/communication/async-communication.md

 Asynchronous communication has its own challenges.
 It requires a different way of approaching work.
 That's why it's important to have [ownership](../../about/values.md#ownership).
-Async communication won't work if we wait for someone to tell us what to do.
+Async communication won't work if you wait for someone to tell you what to do.
-We must take the lead.
+You must take the lead.

 Here, at Zoonk, we use GitHub to manage our asynchronous communication.
-There are three things we need to check out every workday:
+There are three things you need to check out every workday:

 - Are there any [issues assigned to me](https://github.com/issues/assigned)?
 - Are there any [pull requests assigned to me](https://github.com/pulls/assigned)?
 - Are there any [discussions requiring my input](https://github.com/notifications?query=is%3Adiscussion+reason%3Amention+)?

-If we don't have any tasks assigned to us or discussions requiring our input, we can pick another task to work on.
+If you don't have any tasks assigned to you or discussions requiring your input, you can pick another task to work on.
-We can find all tasks on the [project page](https://github.com/orgs/zoonk/projects/11).
+You can find all tasks on the [project page](https://github.com/orgs/zoonk/projects/11).
-All tasks with the "Todo" status are redy to be worked on.
+All tasks with the "Todo" status are ready to be worked on.

 ## What if I don't like asynchronous communication?